asugar13/Minerva/deliverables/iteration-03.review.md

 * Check that the filtering algorithms are working correctly.

-* Adding additional features such as checking that the courses the user inputs are actually in the UofT courses dataset
+* Adding additional features such as checking that the courses the user inputs are actually in the UofT courses dataset (display an informing message if the user's input is invalid)